 Do You Need MRI Coverage?

-Since MRI coverage comes standard with pet insurance for covered conditions, the real question is which level of coverage makes sense for your pet.
-Several key factors can help you decide whether basic accident-only or comprehensive accident and illness coverage better fits your situation.
+MRI coverage comes standard with pet insurance for covered conditions, so ask yourself which coverage level makes sense for your pet.
+Several factors can help you decide whether basic accident-only or comprehensive accident and illness coverage better fits your situation:

 Young pets face lower immediate health risks but benefit most from early enrollment before conditions develop.
 Starting coverage early means you're financially protected if your pet develops chronic conditions that might require ongoing MRI monitoring.

 Certain breeds are genetically predisposed to conditions that commonly require MRI diagnosis, like brain tumors in Boxers or spinal issues in Dachshunds.
-Large breed dogs face higher risks of joint problems and neurological conditions that need advanced imaging to diagnose properly.
-If your pet belongs to a breed with known health risks that typically require MRI scans, pet insurance that covers these costs becomes more valuable.
+Large breed dogs face higher risks of joint problems and neurological conditions that need advanced imaging to diagnose properly, making pet insurance with MRI coverage more valuable for high-risk breeds.

 Active pets who spend time outdoors or participate in sports face higher accident risks.
 High-energy dogs and adventurous cats are more likely to experience injuries that could require MRI diagnosis, such as head trauma or spinal injuries.
 Indoor pets with calmer lifestyles may have lower accident risks but can still develop illnesses that need advanced imaging.

-The national average cost of a dog MRI is $1,958, but prices can range from $1,532 to $3,840, based on CareCredit’s 2024 data.
-If an unexpected veterinary bill in this range would strain your finances, pet insurance with MRI coverage provides valuable financial protection.
+The national average cost of a dog MRI is $1,958, but prices can range from $1,532 to $3,840, based on CareCredit's 2024 data.
+Pet insurance with MRI coverage provides valuable financial protection if an unexpected veterinary bill in this range would strain your finances.

 Will Pet Insurance Cover MRI: Bottom Line

 MRI coverage comes included with most pet insurance plans when you need diagnostic imaging for new accidents or illnesses.
 Insurers like AKC, Pets Best and Spot make this expensive diagnostic tool more affordable through their basic accident-only and comprehensive accident and illness policies.
-To determine if you need pet insurance that covers MRI scans, evaluate your pet’s profile and your financial situation.
+Evaluate your pet's profile and financial situation to determine if you need pet insurance that covers MRI scans.

 Does Pet Insurance Cover MRI: FAQ